High sheriff: Responsibilities

-Contemporary high sheriffs have few genuine responsibilities and their functions are largely representational, which include attendance at royal visits and a High Court judge opening ceremony, proclamation of a new Sovereign, and acting as a returning officer during elections.
+Contemporary high sheriffs have few genuine responsibilities and their functions are largely representational, which include attendance at royal visits and a High Court judge opening ceremony, proclamation of a new sovereign, and acting as a returning officer in county constituencies during elections.

 Theoretical responsibilities include the well-being and protection of High Court judges, and attending them in court; and the maintenance of the loyalty of subjects to the Crown.
 However, most of the high sheriff's work is delegated (for example, the local police now protect judges and courts) so that in effect the post of high sheriff is essentially ceremonial.

 The high sheriff was traditionally responsible for the maintenance of law and order within the county, although most of these duties are now delegated to the police.
 As a result of its close links with law and order the position is frequently awarded to people with an association with law enforcement (former police officers, lawyers, magistrates, judges).
 The high sheriff was originally allowed to kill suspects resisting arrest; this was still legal in the 17th century.
 Edward Coke noted that when the high sheriff employed constables to assist in his duties the law was also extended to them.